lambdaclass/cairo-vm_in_go/README.md

 ## Running the demo

 This project currently has two demo targets, one for running a fibonacci programs and one for running a factorial program.
 Both of them output their corresponding trace files.
+The demo uses cairo_lang to compile both cairo programs, you can install it by running `make deps` (or `make deps-macos` if you are on macos)

-To run the fiboncacci demo:
+To run the fibonacci demo:

 ```shell
     make demo_fib